peaceful-james/invoicer/README.md

-⚠️ This code was written when LiveView and I were both still figuring stuff out.
+⚠️ This code was written when Phoenix/LiveView and I were both still figuring stuff out.
 It is functional and the architecture is OK (for what it is) but it uses many old-school techniques that have been supplanted by better techniques. e.g. there was no `~H` sigil when I wrote this.

-⚠️⚠️Do not use this project as an exmample of how to write LiveView.
+⚠️⚠️Do not use this project as an example of how to write Phoenix/LiveView.

 # Invoicer